 DNREC Stormwater Practices - Data are pulled from the MudTracker Database.
-DNREC-DWS-WAMS works with OIT to extract data inputted into MudTracker by the DNREC-DWS-SSW.
-OIT compiles all stormwater practice BMPs and creates XML for CBPO reporting.
+DNREC-DWS-NPS works with OIT to extract data inputted into MudTracker by the DNREC-DWS-SSW.

 Double counting is unlikely to occur for these stormwater practices because they are being provided by one agency (DNREC) and there are no cost-share practices.